johanek/johanek-redmine/README.md

 **development_database**

   Name of database to use for development environment.
-Default: 'redmind_development'
+Default: 'redmine_development'

 **database_adapter**